mvp4g/mvp4g/index.md

 You can @mention a GitHub username to generate a link to their profile.
 The resulting `<a>` element will link to the contributor’s GitHub Profile.
 For example: In 2007, Chris Wanstrath (@defunkt), PJ Hyett (@pjhyett), and Tom Preston-Werner (@mojombo) founded GitHub.
 -->
 ### Support or Contact
 Having trouble using MVP4G?
-Check out our [documentation](https://github.com/mvp4g/mvp4g/wiki) or [use the mvp4g google group](https://groups.google.com/forum/#!forum/mvp4g).
+Check out our [documentation](https://github.com/mvp4g/mvp4g/wiki), [use the mvp4g google group](https://groups.google.com/forum/#!forum/mvp4g) or the [MVP4G Gitter room](https://gitter.im/mvp4g/mvp4g).

+### MVP4G version 2 => MVP4G
+We have started working on the next version of mvp4g.
+The new version will be called mvp4g2, uses APT instead of GWT generators and has no dependencies to GWT and GIN.
+Removing the dependencies to GWT and GIN lets you use mvp4g2 with GWT 2 (version > 2.8.0) and with J2CL/GWT 3 once it is available.

+MVP4G2 can be found [here](https://github.com/mvp4g/mvp4g2).